 External Cladding

 External cladding comes in a variety of materials, such as wood, metal, brick, stone, vinyl, and composite materials.
 Each offers their own unique characteristics and advantages.
 Besides enhancing the aesthetics of the building, external cladding can improve the thermal performance of the external timber wall, limit air leakage, and protect the wall from moisture and other external elements.
+Different cladding materials offer varying levels of weather resistance, which is crucial for protecting the building from harsh environmental conditions.

 Choosing the appropriate cladding material and proper installation can significantly impact the timber frame wall system’s overall performance and longevity.